schambon/SimRunner/README.md

 ### Bulk writes and variables

-If you use bulk writes (the `batch` argument in an `insert` or `update` workload), it is interesting to note that the value of workload variables is set once per batch (template variables are evaluated once per document).
+If you use bulk writes (the `batch` argument in an `insert` or `update` workload), it is interesting to note that the value of workload variables is set once per batch by default (template variables are evaluated once per document).
 Also, any variables defined in the workload are inherited by the template generator (for inserts).
 This lets you create once-per-batch values.

 For instance if you are dealing with time series data, you may want to insert a bunch of values for a single sensor in a batch: